-Associate Director & Competition Coordinator, MATE Center

-Chair, Marine Technology Society (MTS) - Monterey Bay section
+Associate Director & Competition Coordinator, MATE Center President/Executive Director, MATE Inspiration for Innovation Chair, Marine Technology Society (MTS) - Monterey Bay section

 MATE COMPETITION PHILOSOPHY

 The MATE ROV competition is about student learning.

 It is designed to be an educational and inspirational event for students that challenges them to apply the physics, math, electronics, and engineering skills they are learning in the classroom to solving practical problems from the marine workplace.